whuang602/mc_soy_mod/README.md

 Note:
 - Currently there is no way to get edamame in survival mode
-- Currently the craving meter is non-togglable
+- Currently the craving meter is non-togglable and on by default
-- Gypsum ore generation is being worked on
+- Gypsum ore generation is being worked on (maybe, we will see)

 Changelog
 - added soybean to creeper's loot table